MusicMoveArr/MiniMediaPlaylists/README.md

 No other tool could do this yet so some one had to make this...

+As a "extra feature" you can sync to yourself to "restore" a "backup" in qoutes because by creating weird combinations you can even sync to the same service, at the bottom of the page is a restore example

 Loving the work I do? buy me a coffee https://buymeacoffee.com/musicmovearr

 # Roadmap